I am often asked questions about epidural and spinal anaesthetics. I have compiled the information below with these questions in mind.

 Some women make their request for an epidural in very advanced labour when it is apparent that delivery is imminent.
 In this situation, it is likely that by the time the anaesthetic has enough time to attend and insert the epidural and it starts working you will have delivered.
 No anaesthetist wants to be called in and arrive after you have delivered.
 If it is the case that delivery is imminent the midwife will tell you accordingly.
 You can have nitrous oxide gas or an injection of pethidine or morphine instead.

 Some women request an epidural prior to induction of labour because they want a pain free labour and delivery.
 It is ok to do that.
 Please advise me if that is your preference at an antenatal visit so I can discuss.

-Sometimes a morbidly obese woman will have an epidural very early in labour or with an induction if this is when the best qualified anaesthetist is available.
+Sometimes a morbidly obese woman will have an epidural very early in labour or with induction if this is when the best-qualified anaesthetist is available.

 Occasionally it will be recommended you have an epidural.
 This is usually in the context that it is apparent you are only in very early labour are not coping or it is apparent you are likely to have a long duration labour.
 As well it maybe you are in established labour with are coping with the contractions, but the contractions are not of sufficient strength to result in progress in labour.
 Syntocinon augmentation of labour is needed and it is apparent you will not cope with the extra pain that will result from stronger contractions.